 Language training facilitates the integration of immigrants into Canadian culture and society by providing basic to advanced language training classes based on themes.
 It includes social, cultural, and economic information.
 Language learners will be exposed to basic and advanced topics related to Canada and the Canadian way of life, while learning English or French at the same time.
 The purpose of language training is to help newcomers become participating members of Canadian society as soon as possible.
 Anyone wishing to join a language training class must first complete a language assessment.

-LARC’s certified Canadian Language Benchmark Language Assessors through the assessment process evaluate the language learner’s language and training needs and refer them to the appropriate LINC, ELT, ESL or other program providers according to the learner’s abilities, interests and needs.
+LARC’s certified Canadian Language Benchmark Language Assessors through the assessment process evaluate the language learner’s language and training needs and refer them to the appropriate LINC, CLIC, ESL, ELT, or other program providers according to the learner’s abilities, interests and needs.

 LARC’s Language Assessors can administer a variety of language assessments including:

 After being assessed, language learners are provided with a report indicating the benchmarks or levels they attained in listening, speaking, reading and writing.
 The assessor will recommend placement in a class at the appropriate level based on these results.
 Classes range from beginner to advanced, as well as special literacy classes and classes in conversation.